zbh888/Awesome/README.md

 //            shares, ([]Share) : all shares f_sender(receiver), for all receivers
 //OUTPUTS:
 //                      (Share) : the share f_sender(receiver)
-func DistributeShares(sender, receiver uint32, shares []Share) Share
+func DistributeShares(sender, receiver uint32, shares []Share) Share, error

 //ReceiveAndGenKey : Collect the shares it received, and generate the key